 Another very famous thing to discover is the Merlion Park!
 Merlion is the symbol of Singapore – it has the head of a lion and the body of a fish.
 While walking through Singapore you will spot Merlion pretty everywhere but the original and most impressive statute (37 m high) of the “Water Lion” can be found in Merlion Park.

-Another worth the visit attraction in Singapore is the Singapore Flyer which is the largest observation wheel in the World (165 m high)!
-Of course this attraction is very touristy but it still offers one of the best panoramic views over the Lion’s City!
-From here you’ll be able to spot the most iconic landmark of Singapore and on a clear sunny day you will be even able to see the neighbouring Malaysia and Indonesia!
+Another worth your visit attraction in Singapore is the Singapore Flyer which is the largest observation wheel in the World (165 m high)!
+Of course, this attraction is very touristy but it still offers one of the best panoramic views over the Lion’s City!
+From here you’ll be able to spot the most iconic landmark in Singapore and on a clear sunny day you will be even able to see neighbouring Malaysia and Indonesia!
 The ticket will cost you about S$30 which is also about S$1 per minute as the full ride takes about 30 minutes.

 Gardens by the Bay

 Gardens by the Bay is one of Singapore’s largest eco-friendly project from the recent years.
 The gardens are located behind the Marina Bay Sands complex and their main attraction is the Supertrees Grove Forest which is a fully self-sustainable ecosystem.
 The Supertrees (25 m to 50 m high) are home of more than 300 species of plants.
 The Gardens by the Bay are opened 24 hours and are one of my favourite must-visit attractions in Singapore!